ugmurthy/jobs/jobs-client/FRONTEND_IMPLEMENTATION_PLAN.md

 - **Animations**: Subtle transitions for state changes
 - **Status Indicators**:
   - Green for success/completed
-  - Blue for active/in-progress
+  - Blue for active
-  - Yellow for pending/waiting
+  - Yellow for delayed
+  - Orange for paused
+  - Purple for waiting-children
-  - Red for failed/error
+  - Red for failed

 ### Responsive Design Strategy
 - Mobile-first approach with progressive enhancement